Keepsie/HS-Stride-Editor-Toolkit/API.md

 - `Entity.GetComponent(string componentType)` - Returns null if component not found
 - `Component.Get<T>(string propertyPath)` - Returns default(T) if property not found
 - `Scene.FindEntityById/ByName` - Returns null if entity not found
-- `ProjectScanner.FindAsset` - Returns null if asset not found
+- `StrideProject.FindAsset` - Returns null if asset not found
 - All asset `Get` methods - Return null if property not found

 **Example:**